 This programme will provide UKRI funding and private investment in business-led research and development.
 The businesses will produce and market innovations for healthy ageing that can be adopted at scale.
 These will focus on product and service innovations, not larger-scale infrastructure.

-A total of £29 million in government grants, together with matched funding from private investors, will be available until 2024 for projects of up to £2 million in eligible costs.
+A total of £29 million in government grants, together with aligned co-investment from private investors, will be available until 2024 for projects of up to £2 million in eligible costs.

 There is £13 million of grant funding and £13 million of equity investment available for eligible small and medium-sized enterprises (SMEs) to apply through one of our three investor partners.
 You can apply to: